Ergonomic keyboard: Compact keyboard

 Compact keyboards lack the numeric block which is rarely used.
 They are considered ergonomic as it frees up space to the right side of the keyboard for better placement of the mouse.
 This reduces the outward rotation angle of the arm when switching to the mouse.
 They come in two main categories.
-While the ten key less (TKL) only omits the numeric block, whereas the 75% layout changes the placement of the arrow keys as well.
+While the ten key less (TKL) only omits the numeric block, the 75% layout changes the placement of the arrow keys as well.

 Compact keyboards should not be mixed with miniature keyboards which in addition have a reduced key cap size.

 Split key clusters

 Split keyboards group keys into two or more sections.
 By separating the keyboard, split keyboards typically change the angles and the distance between each section to ensure the user's wrists remain straight.
 There are four relevant parameters: